nickolat/GNNs4RecSys/README.md

 We implemented and tested our models using `Python 3.10.12` and `PyTorch==2.1.0`, with CUDA `12.1`.
-Additionally, some of graph-based models require `PyTorch Geometric`, which is compatible with the versions of CUDA and `PyTorch` we indicated above.
+Additionally, some graph-based models require `PyTorch Geometric`, which is compatible with the versions of CUDA and `PyTorch` we indicated above.
-Specifically, you may create a virtual environment using with the `requirements.txt` file we included in this repository.
+Specifically, you may create a virtual environment with the `requirements.txt` file we included in this repository.